justusip/crypto-pnd-bot/README.md

 > Pre-pump announcement: The group is ready to pump once it obtains enough members (typically above 1,000).
 The pump
 > organizer, who is now the group or channel admin, announces details of the next pump a few days ahead.
 The admins broad-
 > cast the exact time and date of the announcement of a coin which would then precipitate a pump of that coin.
 Other in-
-> formation disclosed in advance includes the exchange where the pump will take place and the pairing coin2.
+> formation disclosed in advance includes the exchange where the pump will take place and the pairing coin.
 The admins
 > advise members to transfer sufficient funds (in the form of the pairing coin) into the named exchange beforehand.
 >
 > While the named pump time is approaching, the admin sends out countdowns, and repeats the pump “rules” such as: 1) buy
-> fast, 2) “shill”3 the pumped coin on the exchange chat box and social media to attract outsiders, 3) “HODL”4 the coin at
+> fast, 2) “shill” the pumped coin on the exchange chat box and social media to attract outsiders, 3) “HODL” the coin at
 > least for several minutes to give outsiders time to join in, 4) sell in pieces and not in a single chunk, 5) only sell
 > at a profit and never sell below the current price.
 The admin also gives members a pep talk, quoting historical pump
 > profits, to boost members’ confidence and encourage their participation.
 >
 > Pump: At the pre-arranged pump time, the admin announces the coin, typically in the format of an OCR (optical
-> character recognition)-proof image to hinder machine reading (Figure 1).
+> character recognition)-proof image to hinder machine reading.
 Immediately afterwards, the admin urges
 > members to buy and hold the coin in order to inflate the coin price.
 During the first minute of the pump, the coin price
 > surges, sometimes increasing several fold.
 >